 Costa Rica is a tropical country, but the weather varies greatly region to region.
 In the highland areas, you can expect cooler weather with evenings dipping into the 50's to 70's.
 Due to this, it is important to carry a windbreaker, long-sleeved shirt, or light sweater in your daypack.
 Along the lowland areas, the weather is in the 80’s or even 90’s during the day.
 Finally, June and July fall within the rainy season for Costa Rica.
 This means that rain is common, it is often brief in the late afternoon or evening.
 No matter where we travel in Costa Rica, you can be sure that it will be humid!

 Staff Tip: Avoid cotton clothing!
 It is very humid and dry-fit or windbreaker styles are a much better option.

 Pack Appropriately for Shabbat

 To create a special atmosphere for Shabbat, it is tradition to wear clothing on Friday night and Saturday during the day that is nicer than what we wear the rest of the week.
 We typically attend Shabbat services on Friday night in a local synagogue – which is typically Orthodox.
 Plan to wear more modest/formal clothing.
-Jeans, t-shirts and shorter skirts are not appropriate.
+Jeans, t-shirts and shorter skirts are not appropriate; maxi skirts are appropriate.
 Again, shoulders and knees for both boys and girls must be covered

 We will be doing a lot of walking, and having comfortable shoes is important!
 Flip flops will not be allowed when we are on the move, and while athletic sandals like Tevas or Chacos are fine most days, they are not appropriate for days when we have hikes/nature walks.
 It is not necessary to bring hiking boots.
 Comfortable and sturdy walking shoes are more than sufficient for all programming.